micke/devflow/README.md

 This gem aims to solve that.

 ## How?
-1. Install the gem.
+1. Install the binary via homebrew: `brew install micke/devflow/devflow`
-2. The bin accepts settings from flags or reads them from a file in ~/.devflow.yaml
+2. The bin accepts settings from flags or it can also read them from config file a file in ~/.devflow.yaml
   * `accesstoken` Your TP access token
   * `baseurl` Your organizations TP URL, ex: `https://project.tpondemand.com`
   * `userid` Your TP user id